owncloud-archive/documentation/developer_manual/core/acceptance-tests.rst

   public function exampleFunction($method, $url) {

-Following this, add a new feature file to ``features/`` folder.
+Following this, add a new feature file to the ``features/`` folder.
 The name should be in the format: ``<task-to-test>.feature``.
 The content of this file should be Gherkin code.
-You can use all the sentences available in the rest of core contexts, just use the appropriate trait in your context.
+You can use all the sentences available in the rest of the core contexts, just use the appropriate trait in your context.

 For example "use Webdav;" for using WebDAV related functions.
 Lets show an example of a feature file with scenarios: